Portfolio · 2026 Boston → Vancouver

 Operating roles · VC · advisory

-A chaptered career.
-Each role, a first or a rebuild.
+A career in four chapters.
+Each one, a first or a rebuild.

 Chapter 01 Monrovia 2007 – 2008